j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 Use the "a" (anchor) element with the "href" attribute where you put your link

 A usefull tool is to use the "target" attribute with the "\_blank" value.
 This will open the link in a new tab

+# Structuring our page

+It's good to put everything in containers as it makes it neat and organised

+- "nav" element -> group links together
+- "header" element -> the top part of a page
+- "article" element -> good for blog posts or large pieces of text
+- "footer" element -> the bottom part of the page

+This is all part of _semantic_ html